-200 1.2.
+1.2.
 Execution Model

 The execution model targeted by OpenACC API-enabled implementations is host-directed execution with an attached accelerator device, such as a GPU.
 Much of a user application executes on the host.
 Compute intensive regions are offloaded to the accelerator device under control of the host.
-The device executes parallel regions, which typically contain work-sharing loops, or kernels regions, which typically contain one or more loops which are executed as kernels on the accelerator.
-Even in accelerator-targeted regions, the host may orchestrate the execution by allocating memory on the accelerator device, initiating data transfer, sending the code to the accelerator, passing arguments to the compute region, queuing the device code, waiting for completion, transferring results back to the host, and deallocating memory.
+The device executes parallel regions, which typically contain work-sharing loops, kernels regions, which typically contain one or more loops which are executed as kernels on the accelerator, or serial regions, which are blocks of sequential code that execute on the accelerator.
+Even in acceleratortargeted regions, the host may orchestrate the execution by allocating memory on the accelerator device, initiating data transfer, sending the code to the accelerator, passing arguments to the compute region, queuing the device code, waiting for completion, transferring results back to the host, and deallocating memory.
 In most cases, the host can queue a sequence of operations to be executed on the device, one after the other.

 Most current accelerators support two or three levels of parallelism.
-Most accelerators support coarse-grain parallelism, which is fully parallel execution across execution units.
-There may be limited support for synchronization across coarse-grain parallel operations.
-Many accelerators also support fine-grain parallelism, often implemented as multiple threads of execution within a single execution unit, which are typically rapidly switched on the execution unit to tolerate long latency memory operations.
-Finally, most accelerators also support SIMD or vector operations within each execution unit.
-The execution model exposes these multiple levels of parallelism on the device and the programmer is required to understand the difference between, for example, a fully parallel loop and a loop that is vectorizable but requires synchronization between statements.
-A fully parallel loop can be programmed for coarse-grain parallel execution.
-Loops with dependences must either be split to allow coarse-grain parallel execution, or be programmed to execute on a single execution unit using fine-grain parallelism, vector parallelism, or sequentially.
+Most accelerators support 224 coarse-grain parallelism, which is fully parallel execution across execution units.
+There may be 225 limited support for synchronization across coarse-grain parallel operations.
+Many accelerators also 226 support fine-grain parallelism, often implemented as multiple threads of execution within a single 227 execution unit, which are typically rapidly switched on the execution unit to tolerate long latency 228 memory operations.
+Finally, most accelerators also support SIMD or vector operations within each 229 execution unit.
+The execution model exposes these multiple levels of parallelism on the device and 230 the programmer is required to understand the difference between, for example, a fully parallel loop 231 and a loop that is vectorizable but requires synchronization between statements.
+A fully parallel 232 loop can be programmed for coarse-grain parallel execution.
+Loops with dependences must either 233 be split to allow coarse-grain parallel execution, or be programmed to execute on a single execution 234 unit using fine-grain parallelism, vector parallelism, or sequentially.
+235

-OpenACC exposes these three levels of parallelism via gang, worker and vector parallelism.
+OpenACC exposes these three levels of parallelism via gang, worker, and vector parallelism.
 Gang parallelism is coarse-grain.
 A number of gangs will be launched on the accelerator.
 Worker parallelism is fine-grain.
 Each gang will have one or more workers.
 Vector parallelism is for SIMD or vector operations within a worker.